forklifters/WorkClout/Sprint 2/Sprint 2 Description of the User Stories and Test Cases Completed During the Sprint.md

 The tests for this create challenge is to log in to a coach account, go to the create challenge page and enter fields.
 The fields entered will vary testing for null and empty inputs as well as a regular challenge.

+**Changing settings on account**

+When logged in and in the settings page, there are many sliders or checkboxes for the user.
+When the user clicks on one of these settings, the corresponding setting will change for the user.
+For example, if the user clicks on night-mode, the app will refresh on the settings page with night-mode enabled.
+The user has no way of accessing these settings without these sliders and checkboxes.
+Each individual setting has a corresponding checkbox/slider and they can only be changed from the checkbox/slider.

+The tests for these is to go into the settings page and click on each setting.
+Then to determine if the setting is enabled, the test will go into different pages to determine if they are shown correctly.